Williams FW15C: Chassis

 The car was available in August 1992, but given the success and improved reliability of the FW14B, prudence dictated that the new car did not make its debut until the following year's season-opener in South Africa.
 As a result of the huge difference in build of their two drivers (Alain Prost was nearly half a foot shorter than Damon Hill), Williams eventually opted to build two slightly different FW15C tubs, so as to accommodate Hill's size 12 feet, as he had repeatedly complained of cramp in the tight confines around the pedals.

 The FW15C had 12% better aerodynamics (downforce/drag) and an engine with 30 additional horsepower than the FW14B.
 Newey said in an interview in 1994 that the aerodynamics on the FW14B were messy due to the switch to active suspension from passive suspension, and that the FW15C was an aerodynamically cleaned up version of the aero on the FW14B.

 In addition, the FW15C featured an ABS braking system which was not available on the FW14B and featured a 210L fuel tank, compared to the 230L tank in the FW14B.

 Engine

-Renault went into their fifth year with Williams and again proved to be the class of the field, with their RS5 67° V10 engine producing at least 760-780 bhp, at least 80-100 hp more than Benetton and McLaren's Ford V8, and with less of a penalty in terms of extra fuel carried than Ferrari's powerful but thirsty 041 3.5 litre V12.
+Renault went into their fifth year with Williams and again proved to be the class of the field, with their RS5 67° V10 engine producing at least 760-780 bhp, at least 80-100 hp more than Benetton and McLaren's Ford V8 (before having to settle on customer Fords, McLaren boss Ron Dennis had even tried unsuccessfully to get a supply of 1992 spec (RS4) Renault V10s for his team to use), and with less of a penalty in terms of extra fuel carried than Ferrari's powerful but thirsty 041 3.5 litre V12.
 Renault had acquired a reputation for almost bullet-proof reliability but Williams did suffer three engine failures during races in 1993, although on each occasion the sister car won the race.

-The French Grand Prix was a PR dream for Renault, with a French driver leading home the team's only 1-2 finish of the year, while Hill's victory at the Belgian race was Renault's 50th Formula One win.
+The French Grand Prix was a PR dream for Renault, with a French driver leading home the team's only 1–2 finish of the year, while Hill's victory at the Belgian race was Renault's 50th Formula One win.